strudeljs/strudeljs.org/source/guide/installation.md

 $ npm install
 ```

+You can read more about CLI in dedicated [guide](/guide/usage.html).

 ## NPM
 If you feel like configuring build on your own you can use npm to install Strudel.
 ```bash